Kensmith-Project/transactionhistory/README.md

+IMPORTANT NOTE
+This Application runs locally on a faked-graphql local host.
+   The faked graphQL API is not hosted and can only run locally.
+   Hence to run this apllication , first install graphQL faker globally at the root of  your system's terminal using the command  `yarn add globally graphql-faker `
+   After that run command `yarn graphql-faker --open ` to open it in a local graphql editor Then down at your IDE you will see the last file `schema.faker.graphql` click on it and copy the whole text and paste it on your running graphql editor.
+Ensure you click the `SAVE` button on the bottom.
+This automatically generates the required faked-graphql API and can be fetched by the query that I have written on the code.
+   Before all these activity, ensure that npm is installed on your system and ensure that you run npm install on this project before npm start to see the application on the browser.

 APPLICATION TYPE

- This is a transaction page history application that displays all transaction data with their respective dates and time of the transaction.
+ This is a Transaction History Application that displays all transaction data grouped by their  dates and time of the transaction.

 APPLICATION STRUCTURE